 Please check FinalBurn-Neo for for basic information about controls and managing ROMs - this page is for specific information about the lr-fbneo emulator's features.

-lr-fbneo is a popular choice for the Raspberry Pi 2 and up, as it supports the latest FBNeo romset (v0.2.97.44), and a broad set of features.
-FBNeo also should always outperform MAME in the games they both support, as it is tailored for speed, rather than accuracy.
+lr-fbneo is a popular choice for the Raspberry Pi 2 and up, as it supports the latest FBNeo romset, and a broad set of features.
+FBNeo will usually outperform recent MAME in the games they both support, as its framework is more minimalistic and it tries to avoid wasting cpu power.
 Also, it is a libretro core, so enjoys all the benefits of that: centralised controller configurations, many customisation options, netplay, shader/overlay support, etc.

 By default, if you hold the Start button for a few seconds, the ROM system menu appears.
 Here you can set various game options, typically including 'Free Play' modes, regional settings, etc. Settings are saved in

 .fs files in the ROMS directory for the system in use, and are loaded automatically on next use.

 lr-fbneo exposes all the dipswitch options of any given game as Core Options.
 See Setting Core Options.
 The dipswitches available will vary from game-to-game.

 lr-fbneo will attempt to keep a permanent record of any high scores you set, but some games will not save these by default.
 There is a supplementary file that is automatically installed to your Pi that will enable high score saving for more games, called

 hiscore.dat.
 This file is updated regularly from the latest hiscore.dat file available from http://highscore.mameworld.info/ (not the "old format").
 It is located in:

 lr-fbneo has been configured to use the SNES layout in six-button fighting games.
 That is: